 When executives are strong communicators, they can better manage their teams.
 When you are a strong communicator, it is much simpler to delegate activities, manage conflicts, motivate and build relationships (all important responsibilities of an administrator).
 Effective communication not only talks to people, but give them the opportunity to talk to each other.
 Strong communication channels are essential.

 Creating effective teams requires communication and mutual cooperation.
 You will be effective in building effective teams by implementing effective strategies such as those listed below to improve communication.
 This will increase morale and employee satisfaction.

-As mentioned earlier, employee satisfaction can be very much dependent on their having a voice and being listened to, whether it is in regards to an idea they have had or about a complaint they need to make.
+As mentioned earlier, employee satisfaction can be very much dependent on their having a voice and being listened to, whether it is with regards to an idea they have had or about a complaint they need to make.
 Consolidated communication lines should enable everyone to communicate freely with their colleagues, peers, and superiors at any level

 In.Corp does an Employee and Interdepartmental survey every year and tries to implement at least 70% of the changes/recommendations suggested by the employees.

 How Can You Improve Communication in Your Workplace?